Gum Disease FAQs Plano, TX

 What is a periodontist?

 Periodontics is one of nine recognized dental specialties.
-A periodontist is a dentist who specializes in treating the bone and tissue surrounding the teeth.
+A periodontist is a dentist specializing in treating the bone and tissue surrounding the teeth.
 This specialty requires additional training beyond general dentistry.
-A high level of skill including surgical ability is necessary for a periodontist to deliver safe and effective treatment.
+A high skill level, including surgical ability, is necessary for a periodontist to deliver safe and effective treatment.

 What is periodontal disease?

-Periodontal disease, more commonly known as gum disease, is a disease that attacks the gum and bone and around the teeth.
+Periodontal disease, more commonly known as gum disease, attacks the gum and bone around the teeth.
 It is the number one cause of tooth loss in adults.
-Periodontal disease is a term that encompasses both gingivitis (gum disease) and periodontitis (disease of the gum, bone, and other supporting structures of the tooth).
+Periodontal disease encompasses both gingivitis (gum disease) and periodontitis (disease of the gum, bone, and other supporting structures of the tooth).

 Can gum disease cause overall health issues?